Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Introduction

 In this work, first we analyse the behavior of the resonances in $e^+e^- \to \pi^0 \pi^0 \gamma$ considering the differential cross section for a particular angular emission of one of the pions as an additional observable.
-There, we use the angle to tune the individual features of the $\rho$ and $\omega$ resonances and exhibit how they combine as a function of their decay width.
-Then, we incorporate the $\rho^\prime$ using the information obtained from the $ e^+e^- \to \pi^0 \pi^0 \gamma$ total scattering process and show that, although it is a subdominant contribution, it becomes important thanks to the same enhancement mechanism between the $\rho$ and the $\omega$, since the kinematical energy shift allows both $\omega$ and $\rho^\prime$ to be on-shell.
-Once the angular distribution is characterized, in terms of the parameters involved at the current precision, we consider the $\omega$ channel of the $\tau^- \to \pi^-\pi^0\nu_\tau\gamma$ decay, and its interference with the known dominant model independent contribution.
-We show how a better knowledge of the $e^+e^- \to \pi^0 \pi^0 \gamma$ can help to properly account for such model dependent contribution.
-Its implication on the isospin symmetry breaking correction to tau based estimates of the muon magnetic dipole moment is assessed.
+There, we use the angle to tune the individual features of the $\rho$ and $\omega$ resonances and exhibit how they combine to produce the global enhancement.
+Then, we incorporate the $\rho^\prime$ using the information obtained in a previous analysis \cite{avalos} of low energy observables.
+We show that, although it is a subdominant contribution, it becomes important thanks to the same enhancement mechanism between the $\rho$ and the $\omega$, since the kinematical energy shift allows both $\omega$ and $\rho^\prime$ to be on-shell.
+Once the angular distribution is characterized, in terms of the parameters involved at the current precision, we consider the $\omega$ channel of the $\tau^- \to \pi^-\pi^0\nu_\tau\gamma$ decay, exhibiting the analogue features to $e^+e^- \to \pi^0 \pi^0 \gamma$ angular distribution in the dipion spectrum.
+Then, we compute its interference with the known dominant MI contribution and determine the radiative correction function $G_{EM}(t)$.
+We evaluate the isospin symmetry breaking correction to tau based estimates of the muon MDM from this source.
+We show how a better knowledge of the $e^+e^- \to \pi^0 \pi^0 \gamma$ can help to properly account for such MD contribution.
 At the end we discuss the results and present our conclusions.